spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Deploying JupyterHub to the EKS cluster via helm

+From the top directory of jupyterhub-deploy clone, run:

+- `source setup_env`
+- `tools/deploy-all`

-From the top directory of jupyterhub-deploy clone, run `tools/deploy-all`.
-The final output of this command will be the hub's ingress, indicated by "EXTERNAL-IP".
+The final output of these commands will be the hub's ingress, indicated by "EXTERNAL-IP".

 ##  Set up DNS with Route-53